practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Scala/Running and building Scala programs - baby steps/(D) Working with simple build tool to run an app on the JVM in Windows with (3rd party) imports/README.md

 When you want to continues with this project, do this: go to the project root directory and just enter (in the Windows Terminal): _\> sbt_

 _[info] welcome to sbt 1.10.11 (Oracle Corporation Java 23.0.2)_
+_..._

 <br/>

 ## (D) as a basic workflow for my Scala programming

 This workflow (D), be it in Windows or Linux, is a basic workflow for my (little) Scala programming.
-It involves 4 key concepts:
+It involves four key concepts:

-* the starting point is opening an OS shell and changing to a directory which will be the parent directory of the later project root directory
+1. the starting point is opening an OS shell and changing to a directory which will be the parent directory of the later project root directory
-* remember that with the _> sbt new_ command from the OS shell and setting a project name at: _name [Scala 3 Project Template]:_ inside the simple build tool you will automatically create the OS project root directory!
+2. remember that with the _> sbt new_ command from the OS shell and setting a project name at: _name [Scala 3 Project Template]:_ inside the simple build tool you will automatically create the OS project root directory!
-* do not forget to work on the _build.sbt_ configuration file located in the project root directory
+3. do not forget to work on the _build.sbt_ configuration file located in the project root directory
-* get familiar with operating the sbt, often having a leading "~" character at a sbt prompt in the background, while working in the foreground on Scala source code files and project configuration files
+4. get familiar with operating the sbt, often having a leading "~" character at a sbt prompt in the background, while working in the foreground on Scala source code files and project configuration files

 It took me a while to become familiar with this workflow.